From coast to coast, we explore Canada’s natural marvels and some of the world’s most stunning sites. These destinations will take your breath away.

 You might feel like you’ve left the province when lush prairie plains drop off into a moonscape of striated coulees and mushroom-like pillars known as hoodoos.
 Tens of thousands of years of wind and rain have shaped the sandstone into a landscape you might expect to find in the dessert.
 The rock is filled with history too — especially the rich beds of fossils that have made the province famous for its fossils.

 There are pockets of “Badlands” throughout south-eastern Alberta, but one of the best places to see them — and experience some dino history — is the town of Drumheller and nearby Dinosaur Provincial Park.
 Hike into the basin of Horsethief Canyon or visit the “official Hoodoos” protected site.
-To appreciate the dramatic diversity of Alberta’s landscape, try a helicopter tour as well.
-No trip to the area would be complete without a visit to the Royal Tyrell Museum — especially if you’re traveling with kids.
+For more information, visit CanadianBadlands.com and Travel Alberta.

 5. Rocky Mountains, Alberta and British Columbia